-- (b) If the Mayor determines that it is inappropriate to debate the petition or if no factual briefing note has been prepared by Officers, then the petition will be referred without further discussion to the next ordinary meeting of the appropriate Cabinet, Committee or Sub-Committee when it will be included in the appropriate officer's report; - 2.7 (c) For the Cabinet, Committees or Sub-Committees at the conclusion of the speech, the presenter of the petition will be: - (c)(i) referred without further discussion to the next ordinary meeting of the appropriate Committee or Sub-Committee or to the Cabinet, when it will be included in the appropriate officer's report; - (c)(ii) considered at the meeting in conjunction with any report that has been placed on the agenda concerning the matter raised in the petition; or - (c)(iii) considered at the meeting if Members feel that a report is not necessary. - 2.8 Rules 2.7(c)(i-iii) apply only to the Committees or Sub-Committees with decision-making powers.
-Petitions cannot be presented to Policy Advisory Committees.
+- (b) If the Mayor determines that it is inappropriate to debate the petition, for example if no factual briefing note has been prepared by Officers or a report is required, then the petition will either be deferred to the next meeting of the Council or referred without further discussion to the next ordinary meeting of the appropriate Cabinet, Committee or Sub-Committee when it will be included in the appropriate officer's report; - 2.7 (c) For the Cabinet, Committees or Sub-Committees at the conclusion of the speech, the petition will be: - (c)(i) referred without further discussion to the next ordinary meeting of the appropriate Committee or Sub-Committee or to the Cabinet, when it will be included in the appropriate officer's report; - (c)(ii) considered at the meeting in conjunction with any report that has been placed on the agenda concerning the matter raised in the petition; or - (c)(iii) considered at the meeting if Members feel that a report is not necessary. - 2.8 Petitions cannot be presented to Policy Advisory Committees.